mabdazzam/mannings_roughness_generator/README.md

 2. Computes Manning's roughness coefficients based on user-defined roughness classes

-3. Supports raster and vector output

-4. Generates the low, medium, and high roughness conditions.
+3. Generates the roughness raster for low, medium, and high roughness conditions.

 ## Installation

-Copy the plugin folder into the QGIS plugin directory:
+1. Copy the plugin folder into the QGIS plugin directory:

+For Linux;

     ~/.local/share/QGIS/QGIS3/profiles/default/python/plugins/

+For Windows;

+    %APPDATA%\QGIS\QGIS3\profiles\default\python\plugins\

+2. Download the zip and;

+        Open QGIS - Manage and Install Plugins - Install from ZIP - Browse and Select ZIP - OK.

 Restart QGIS and activate the plugin from the Plugin Manager.